FSIS Regulatory Compliance

-HCG Professionals have a long (20 year) distinguished history of providing sound regulatory assistance to FDA and FSIS inspected food establishments across a wide variety of products.
-Whether it is an FSIS inspector conducting a Food Safety Assessment (FSA) or FDA enforcing the Food Safety Modernization Act (FSMA) regulations, HCG can help plants navigate through the complex regulatory requirements and maintain, or regain compliance with applicable food safety laws.
+HCG Professionals have a long (20 year) distinguished history of providing sound regulatory assistance to FSIS inspected food establishments across a wide variety of products.
+Whether it is food safety training, preparing for a Food Safety Assessment (FSA), addressing deficiencies noted as a result of an FSA or Noncompliance Reports (NRs) or validating your process, HCG can help plants navigate through the complex regulatory requirements and maintain, or regain compliance with applicable FSIS regulations.

-The Food Safety & Inspection Service (FSIS) has made a commitment to conduct a Food Safety Assessment, better known as a FSA, in each establishment that processes meat or poultry products.
+FSIS has made a commitment to conduct FSAs in each establishment that processes meat or poultry products.
+These assessments are designed to evaluate the adequacy of the firm’s entire food safety system.
 These assessments are considered routine, based on the fact that a plant operates under a Grant of Inspection.

 If FSIS determines that a plant’s operation is not under control, the District Manager may issue a Notice of Intended Enforcement (NOIE), or if the findings are considered severe, a Notice of Suspension (NOS).
-Regardless, plant management will be required to present a corrective action proposal to the District Office within a limited period of time.
+Regardless, plant management will be required to present a detailed corrective action proposal to the District Office within a limited period of time.
 The corrective action proposal must address the concerns that are described in the Notice.
-If plant management does not respond adequately, FSIS may move to withdraw the plant’s Grant of Inspection.
+If plant management does not respond adequately, FSIS may move to withdraw inspection from the plant or the plant’s Grant of Inspection.

-HCG professionals can assist plant management prepare for an FSIS, FSA by reviewing plant process control programs including HACCP, SSOP and GMP programs, assessing plant pathogen control programs, reviewing plant sanitation procedures and reviewing plant records.
+HCG professionals can assist plant management prepare for an FSIS, FSA by reviewing plant process control programs including HACCP, SSOP and GMP/Prerequisite programs, supporting documentation, process validation documentation, assessing plant pathogen control programs, reviewing plant sanitation procedures and reviewing plant records.